chris-hallquist/tcs/README.md

 The rule that sufficiently similar, but distinct, ship designs get a discount will not be implemented for now.

-The rules for dividing a fleet into two battle lines will not be implemented for the time being.
-It seems likely this rule was created for role-playing scenarios involving non-combat ships that need to be protected, though it is possible a heterogeneous fleet might include ships that are, for some reason, more useful towards the end of the battle.

 The rule that the fleet must be capable of gas giant refueling amounts to a rule that the fleet must have at least one streamlined or semi-streamlined ship, and will be ignored until I begin exploring heterogeneous fleets.

 Because TCS rules specify that fights are to the death, the possibility of retreat will be ignored.